 After reviewing your assets, you need to examine how opponents can exploit them.
 Your assets come with weaknesses that might cause damage to your revenue or reputation.
 To strengthen your compliance, you must recognize ways that opponents (or malicious attackers) can use even your best defenses to their advantage.

 Step 3: Determine Risk Acceptance or Risk Avoidance

 For example, many consider Amazon Web Services (AWS) one of the safer Cloud Service Providers (CSP).
-However, malicious attackers increasingly target AWS leading to DDoS attacks that cause data breaches.
-Although an organization recognizes the vulnerabilities associated with AWS, it may still determine that AWS’s overall health can protections outweigh that weakness, so management accepts the risk rather than avoiding it.
+However, malicious attackers increasingly target AWS, leading to DDoS attacks that cause data breaches.
+Even after recognizing the vulnerabilities associated with AWS, an enterprise might still determine that AWS’s protections outweigh its weaknesses and accept the risks.

 Step 4: Map Internal and External Risks

 After determining risk tolerance, you’ll need risk mitigation strategies.

 When mapping internal and external risks, organizations engage in the same thought process.
 Internally, a business unit may have training issues or access-control-management weaknesses.
 For example, when human resources doesn’t report in a timely manner when employees leave the company, the IT department can’t quickly remove the worker’s access to company systems, placing information at risk.